-Reading is one of the most noble activities you can ever engage in.
+Reading is one of the noblest activities you can ever engage in.
 But, despite the world of knowledge and imagination that lies in every library, too many people never pick up a book again after they finish school.
 What a tragedy!
 Not only are these poor souls are forgoing an opportunity for knowledge and entertainment, but they are missing out on all the health benefits of reading!
 And no, reading your newsfeed on your cell phone is not the same thing.
-We’ve researched the health benefits of reading to convince you to get to the next item on your reading list.
+As most of the globe social distances in light of the COVID-19 pandemic, rates of anxiety and depression are at an all-time high.
+A great remedy to this stress is the beautiful escape we can experience from being immersed in a novel- an escape from the reality of the world!
+We’ve researched the health benefits of reading to convince you to get to the next item on your reading list…

 Relaxes the mind

 Find yourself frazzled and exhausted?
 Time to pick up a book for some stress relief, a University of Sussex study found.
-From the findings, 68% of people were less stressed after reading, which is greater compared other relaxation approaches.
-To enhance your stress relieving ritual, settle down with a cup of tea or invest in some essential oils.
+From the findings, 68% of people were less stressed after reading, which is greater compared to other relaxation approaches.
+To enhance your stress-relieving ritual, settle down with a cup of tea or invest in some essential oils.

 Boosts brain function